eelbot/Tutorials/README.md

 # Tutorials

 This repository is meant to hold tutorials and projects that are used for teaching and workshops.
+These are not meant as a replacement for other resources.
+They are just meant as a useful tool that I am incredibly familiar with to teach or help with certain concepts.
 There is a lot of text in some of these tutorials, and so if you spot a problem, please point it out so I can fix it!

 ## Python